Rhinemann/mage-hack/src/chapters/True Magick.typ

   Although modern physics disputes the old lines between matter and energy, the venerable study of Forces transcends human politics.
 This Sphere commands the energies of Creation, and its specialists are among the most powerful magi alive.
 ]

 On a metaphysical level, the Forces Sphere commands energetic Patterns: fire, air, momentum, gravity, radiation, light, sound, and radio waves... the kinetic elements that shape and channel Earthly forces.
 Quintessence flows within such Patterns, so a mage can conjure new forces simply by adding some Quintessence to “empty space.”
 Different practices view such powers differently.
 Are they elemental spirits?
 Gods?
 Particles?
 Waves?
-Every Master has his or their own pet theory.
+Every Master has their or their own pet theory.
 In practical terms, however, this Sphere controls the Patterns of such forces -- directing, transmuting, enhancing, or banishing their effects upon this world.

 Simple manifestations and manipulations are limited to the lower Sphere Ranks, whereas large-scale Effects demand higher levels of expertise.
 Most large Effects can become Paradox magnets for careless magi.
 Masters of Forces tend to carry a palpable aura of energetic command, with a Resonance that often alters their environments in uncanny, elemental ways.